Supersymmetric AdS Solitons, Coulomb Branch Flows and Twisted Compactifications: New deformed Supergravity backgrounds

 all of which satisfy $\mathrm{d}B_2 =\kappa^{-1} H_3$ and are related by a gauge transformation:

 This will be important for the quantization of Page charges associated with $\mathrm{D}4$ branes, as well as some computations for the observables.

 Let us briefly comment on the connection to the dual quiver theory.
 The new compact coordinate $\eta$ together with $\sigma\in[0,\infty)$ constitute a strip on which the function $V$ is supported.
+Our approach in presenting this will be to consider a fixed superconformal linear quiver on the boundary, whose data is encoded in the boundary conditions of $V(\sigma,\eta)$.
+After fixing the boundary theory, the geometry will then yield the appropriately quantized Page charges.
 If we let $\eta\in[0,P]$, where $P$ is the total length of the linear quiver, the boundary conditions for \eqref{laplace} read \cite{Gaiotto:2009gz}:

 where $\mathcal{R}$ is a piecewise linear and convex function with finitely many discontinuities in its derivative, $\mathcal{R}'(\eta)$, at integer values of $\eta$ which satisfies $\mathcal{R}(0)=\mathcal{R}(P)=0$.
 This is called the rank function for the quiver and one choice for it which yields linear quivers with $P-1$ nodes containing gauge groups $\mathrm{SU}(N_i)$ is the following \cite{macpherson2024}: